yu-lab-vt/Whole-VNC-Imaging-Analysis/README.md

 2) Put the downloaded data in the folder 'test_data'.
 (If there is no folder with name 'test_data', create one.)
 3) Run the script 'test.m'.
 (It takes 10~15 minutes on a PC with Core i5-6600 @ 3.30GHz CPU.
 MATLAB 2017a or later should be all compatible and the Image Processing Toolbox in matlab is needed.)

-## Please refer our paper if you find the code useful for your research.
+## Please refer to our paper if you find the code useful for your research.
 Yujia Hu, Congchao Wang, Limin Yang, Geng Pan, Hao Liu, Guoqiang Yu, and Bing Ye, A Neural Basis for Categorizing Sensory Stimuli to Enhance Decision Accuracy. (to be appeared on Current Biology)

 # Reference